To curb the dangerous influence that feminists have been abusing, we discuss the gender wage gap myth and dismantle one hydra of modern-day feminism.

 Men have longer careers

-As men reach what’s labeled as the “encore years” (50’s and 60’s), men seem to be more apt at pubic engagement.
+As men reach what’s labeled as the “encore years” (50’s and 60’s), men seem to be more apt at public engagement.
 Men are also more likely to take a self-employment route at that age.
 Case in point, Business Insider cites a research study that elaborates on why women retire sooner than men.

 In addition, and according to a 2016 Beaureu of Labor Statistics report, men tend to have a longer tenure than women.
 The Bureau of Labor Statistics also released another American Time Use Survey, which found that baby-boomer women are exiting the work force at higher rates than baby-boomer men.